Skip to content

 The Docs-as-Code Delivery Pipeline showing seven stages: Write, Version, Validate, Build, Test, Deploy, and Live Site.

-Commit → Pull Request → Merge → CI Pipeline Triggered → Build → Test → Deploy → Live Site
+Write → Commit → Pull Request → Merge → Build → Test → Deploy → Live Site

-When a Pull Request is merged into the primary branch — main in modern repositories, master in older ones — GitHub detects the change and starts the automated workflow.
+When a Pull Request is merged into the primary branch, called main in modern repositories and master in older ones, GitHub detects the change and starts the automated workflow.

-The workflow is defined in a configuration file stored inside the repository itself.
-In GitHub, this file lives at:
+The workflow is defined in a configuration file stored inside the repository:

 .github/workflows/deploy-docs.yml

-What this file is: A YAML configuration file that tells GitHub Actions what to do and when to do it.
-In most teams, this file is created and maintained by a developer or DevOps engineer — technical writers are not expected to write it from scratch, but understanding its structure helps you read pipeline logs and collaborate more effectively when something goes wrong.
+This is a YAML file that tells GitHub Actions what to do and when to do it.
+In most teams, a developer or DevOps engineer creates and maintains this file.
+Technical writers are not expected to write it from scratch.
+But understanding its structure helps you read pipeline logs and collaborate more effectively when something goes wrong.

 # Start the pipeline whenever the main branch is updated